 Q. "I'm considering using knee braces to support the treehouse I'm building in a single tree.
 Do you sell simple knee brace attachments?"

 There is no "catch-all/one-size-fits-all" single tree knee brace per se.
 A typical (entire) knee brace is composed of (in its simplest form) a piece of timber (4x6, 4x8, etc.) oriented in a diagonal position with an attachment system of some kind at the top (the structure end) and some sort of attachment system at the bottom (the tree end).
-Depending on height and observed dynamic tree motion the hardware connection systems top and bottom could be static or designed to flex with the relative motion of the tree.
+We typically use a combination of paddle tabs and lag bolts for this task, both of which are available through our store

 Q. "I have some trees that I think will work for a treehouse.
 How do I create a Tree Layout Plan?"